Forms in English Haiku

 P.S.
 I enjoyed your notes on “Japan-Think, Ameri-Think” on page 44.
 It gives me a sense that we are moving on to the more important issues (than forms) in thinking about English haiku.

-In her P.S., Keiko is referring to a page of comments I made about cultural differences raised by the book Japan-Think, Ameri-Think, by Robert J. Collins (Penguin, 1992).
+In her P.S., Keiko is referring to a page of comments I made about cultural differences raised by the book Japan-Think, Ameri-Think, by Robert J. Collins (Penguin, 1992), now available as a short essay.
 I was very pleased to publish her essay in Woodnotes, and consider it to be the most important essay I ever published in all of the journal’s 31 issues.
 In my “Note from the Editor” for issue #29, I wrote the following (page 2):

 I want to draw your special attention to Keiko Imaoka’s excellent article on “Forms in English Haiku” with its cogent explanation of differences between English and Japanese that show the limitation of so-called “traditional” form in English.
 I consider this a definitive article on the subject and hope you will find her article—and indeed, this entire issue—a pleasure to read.